edwardgerhold/syntaxjs/README.md

 is more than only the tokens, coz scope and eval results are inclusive. requires data-astnodeid for mouseover/touch annotation of expression types

+(HAS TO BE REPAIRED, GOT BROKEN BY A BYTE OF MISTAKE IN DECEMBER WHICH HASN´T BEEN SPOTTED YET!
+IT MUST BE SO STUPID THAT I DIDN`T FIND AT ONCE IN DECEMBER OR IN EARLY JANUARY)

 = Tests

 * There are some handwritten files, and some handwritten tests existing, but